Tarlis incident: Reaction

+Immediately after the incident in Petrich, a civil committee was formed, which appealed to the international community for intervention against the Greek atrocities.
 The Tarlis incident triggered large-scale protests in Bulgaria and an international outcry against Greece.
 The Mixed Commission for Greek-Bulgarian Emigration investigated the incident and presented its conclusions to the League of Nations in Geneva.

 As a result, upon the League of Nations' demand, a bilateral Bulgarian-Greek agreement was signed in Geneva on September 29, 1924, known as the Politis–Kalfov Protocol, recognising the "Greek slavophones" as ethnic Bulgarians and guaranteeing their protection.
 The pext month, a primer textbook for the ethnic Bulgarian population (in a newly-invented Latin-based alphabet and not mentioning the name "Bulgarian"), known as Abecedar, was published by the Greek authorities and introduced to schools of Greek Macedonia.

 On February 2, 1925, the Greek Parliament, claiming pressure from Yugoslavia (which had threatened to renounce the Greek–Serbian Alliance of 1913), refused to ratify the agreement, which lasted nine months until June 10, 1925, when the League of Nations annulled it.